typelevel/skunk/modules/docs/src/main/paradox/tutorial/Setup.md

   version="$version$"
 }

+## IDE Setup

+For metals, no additional steps are needed.

+For IntelliJ, add the [skunk-intellij plugin](https://github.com/trobert/skunk-intellij) to have correct code highlighting support for queries

 ## Verify Your Setup

 Try out this minimal [IOApp](https://typelevel.org/cats-effect/datatypes/ioapp.html) that connects to the database and selects the current date.